 "For three whole months, Sweet," Draco confirmed.
 He tightened his grip and kissed Hermione passionately.
 She broke away and with a huge smile on her face, she hugged Harry and Ginny goodbye.
 Draco took her in his arms again and Apparated away.

 That evening they danced on the deck of their yacht, Miscro, the remnants of a seafood feast on the table behind them and the calm waters of the English Channel lulling them toward their first stop in Spain.
 The stars shone brightly overhead and the nearly full moon cut a trail of light through the water.

 Hermione swayed in her husband's arms, grateful for this opportunity to just be together and enjoy each other's company.
 Both of them had been so busy lately, Draco was being given more and more responsibilities as the Malfoy Empire continued to grow.
-Lucius would always say that with three grandchildren to leave a decent legacy for, it was imperative that they increase the wealth of the family.
-Draco's Arithmancy mastery came in very handy and they rarely made a misstep in investments—when they did it was always due to either a shoddy proposal, in which case the presenter's reputation was shot to pieces and he or she never worked in England again, or due to some unforeseen complication such as the mini-revolution some Goblins tried to enact in 2014.
+He had a very capable assistant in Cameron Gibbon, having hired the young man when they returned to England to finally settle down.
+Draco knew the next three months would run very smoothly in his absence.
+Lucius was always saying that with three grandchildren to leave a decent legacy for, it was imperative that they increase the wealth of the family.
+Draco's Arithmancy mastery came in very handy and they rarely made a misstep in investments—when they did it was always due to either a shoddy proposal, in which case the presenter's reputation was shot to pieces and he or she never worked in England again, or due to some unforeseen complication such as the mini-rebellion some Goblins tried to enact in 2014.

 The romantic mood was disturbed by the arrival of a Patronus—a Peadeer.
 They waited until one of three possible voices could address them, it was impossible to tell who had sent it without hearing the voice of the caster, even after all these years.